SowatRafi/SowatRafi/README.md

 - 👋 Hi, I’m @SowatRafi
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Web Development & AI.
+- 🌱 I’m currently learning Flutter.
 - 💞️ I’m looking to collaborate on a interesting project.
 - 📫 How to reach me? (sowad.rafi@icloud.com)